Student-led projects reflect Parami emphasis on civic engagement

 Cultural Literacy for Teens (Yoe Yar)

 “Cultural Literacy for Teens (Yoe Yar)” organized an extensive workshop that offered a vibrant experience for teenagers, aiming to spark their curiosity and understanding and immersing them in the richness of diverse cultures.
 A curated selection of three guest speakers from diverse backgrounds shared their experiences and perspectives during the workshop sessions.
-Partnering with Project Luminary, another existing youth-led civic engagement initiative, it leveraged its social media reach and to announce its focus on cultural exploration.
-While cultural understanding was a central theme, “Yoe Yar” went a step further in fostering the development of crucial skills such as individual leadership skills, interpersonal skills, and cultural appreciation among the participants.
+Partnering with Project Luminary, another existing youth-led civic engagement initiative, it leveraged its social media reach to announce its focus on cultural exploration.
+While cultural understanding was a central theme, “Yoe Yar” went a step further by fostering crucial skills, including individual leadership, interpersonal, and cultural appreciation among participants.
+Learn more about the Yoe Yar project.

 Introduction to Federalism